contribsys/einhorn/README.md

 ### Server sockets

 If your process is a server and listens on one or more sockets, Einhorn can open these sockets and pass them to the workers.
-Program arguments of the form

-    srv:(IP:PORT)[<,OPT>...]
-    --MY-OPT=srv:(IP:PORT)[<,OPT>...]

-Will be interpreted as a request to open a server socket bound to IP:PORT.
-The argument will be replaced with `FD` and `---MY-OPT=FD`, respectively, where `FD` is the file descriptor number of the socket.
+You can specify the addresses to bind by passing one or more `-b ADDR`
+arguments:

+    einhorn -b 127.0.0.1:1234 my-command
+    einhorn -b 127.0.0.1:1234,r -b 127.0.0.1:1235 my-command

+Each address is specified as an ip/port pair, possibly accompanied by options:

+    ADDR := (IP:PORT)[<,OPT>...]

+In the worker process, the opened file descriptors will be represented as a space-separated list of file descriptor numbers in the EINHORN_FDS environment variable (respecting the order that the `-b` options were provided in):

+    EINHORN_FDS="6" # 127.0.0.1:1234
+    EINHORN_FDS="6 7" # 127.0.0.1:1234,r 127.0.0.1:1235

 Valid opts are:

     r, so_reuseaddr: set SO_REUSEADDR on the server socket